What is a brand?

-So what exactly do we mean by a Brand and what is Automotive Brand Development?
+So what exactly do we mean by Automotive Brand Development?

 But you can’t be all-things to all-people.
 Are you innovative, challenging and edgy or are you reliable and experienced?
 Does your brand represent high-cost, high quality or low-cost, high-value?
 Your brand builds the basis for the market’s perception of where you stand.
-Where the market identifies how you stand, in their eyes, is called Brand Positioning and is one of the foundations of automotive brand development (building a brand).
+Establishing the area of the market you want your brand to sit within and adjusting your brand communications to target this area is called Brand Positioning and is one of the foundations of automotive brand development (building a brand).

 Strong, consistent representation across all communications and touch-points with your company (from your website to your business cards and even how you answer the phone) builds Brand Equity.
 Brand Equity is the added value of your products and services that allows you to charge more or sell more than the competition.
 Often seen as the ability to charge more because of the brand (for example, a BMW usually costs more than an equivalent model Hyundai), this isn’t always the case.
 A brand positioning of low-cost, high-value, may allow a company to sell at a lower cost but take a larger slice of the available market share than a brand with perceived higher brand equity (i.e. Ford vs Bentley).
 Strong Brand Positioning and strong Brand Equity will help a company’s business performance.